 (5) A determination made by the PSG Council staff that a requesting agency application is ineligible or disqualified due to such agency being on the Council Auditor's Chapter 118 noncompliance list.

 (d) Appeals Deadline; Contents; Procedures.
 A requesting agency shall have five business days from the decision date of the PSG Council or staff, as applicable, to deem a requesting agency ineligible to apply for a Public Service Grant under Section 118.805, disqualify an application under Section 118.806 or tentative funding allocation under Section 118.807 to file a Notice of Appeal.
-The Notice of Appeal shall be addressed to the PSG Council staff and must:
+The Grants Administrator will determine the timeliness of an appeal.
+The Notice of Appeal shall be addressed to the Grants and Contract Compliance Division staff and must:

-(1) Identify one or more of the stated reasons in Section 118.810(c) above for the appeal and include any supporting documentation or information evidencing the same;
+(1) Identify one or more of the stated reasons in Section 118.810(c) above for the appeal and include any supporting documentation or information evidencing the same; and

-(2) State the timeliness of the appeal; and

-(3) State the amount of the requesting agency's application grant request and the PSG Council's tentative funding allocation.
+(2) State the amount of the requesting agency's application grant request and the PSG Council's tentative funding allocation.

 The PSG Appeals Board shall meet as soon as practicable to hear appeals and render final decisions to grant or deny the same.
 The PSG Appeals Board shall afford requesting agencies, and as applicable the PSG Council Member(s) pertinent to the appeal, an opportunity to comment at the Notice of Appeal meeting, and the Board shall notify the PSG Council of the results and final determinations regarding each appeal.